 In Depth: Spine

 The spinal cord begins at the base of the brain and extends into the pelvis.
-Many of the nerves of the periphery nervous system, or PNS, branch out from the spinal cord and travel to various parts of the body.
+Many of the nerves of the peripheral nervous system, or PNS, branch out from the spinal cord and travel to various parts of the body.

-Information from the senses travels through the nerves of the PNS to the spinal cord and then to the brain for processing, and commands from the brain travel down the spinal cord and then to the appropriate part of the PNS, where nerves transport the instructions to the body part where action is needed.
+Information from the senses travels through the nerves of the PNS to the spinal cord and then to the brain for processing, and commands from the brain travel down the spinal cord and then to the appropriate part of the PNS, where nerves transport the instructions to the appropriate body part where action is needed.

 The spinal cord is also essential for reflex function.
 Reflexes are the body’s way of coping with stimuli that require an immediate response.
+For example, jerking away from something hot or sharp is a reflex action.
+It happens immediately because instructions come from the spine (rather than the brain) to avoid injury.

 The spinal cord, like the brain, has two major layers of protection.
 First are the vertebrae of the spine, and underneath those are three layers of tough membrane called the meninges.